 NCFE provides instructions for each of the assessments, and these must be followed by centres.
-Centres should ensure that essential resources for the assessments are purchased prior to the assessments taking place.
+Centres should ensure that essential resources for the assessments are purchased must be purchased prior to the assessments taking place.
 For further information on the required resources for the course please refer to the Qualification Specification.